 Looking to let the kids loose, get some energy expended and have some fun but need it all to happen indoors?
 Indoor play areas to the rescue!
 Thankfully we have lots of choices for indoor play in Hong Kong because…typhoons, rain, heat and humidity happen.
 We at Playtimes have rounded up the very best places for indoor play in Hong Kong, all tried and tested by our very own brood.

-Kiztopia, Singapore’s largest family edutainment centre, opens its second outlet in Park Central in Hong Kong this May (2024).
-The 13,000 sq.ft outer space-themed indoor playground features 19 play areas offering innovative challenges, including robotics, interactive kinesthetic games, and projection technology – promising an unparalleled experience.
+Kiztopia, Singapore’s largest family edutainment centre, has opened its second outlet in Hong Kong in Park Central in TKO is out of this world!
+The 13,000 square feet outer space-themed indoor playground features 19 play areas offering innovative challenges, including robotics, interactive kinesthetic games, and projection technology – promising an unparalleled experience.
 The ‘Mojo Zone’, covering approximately one-third of the playground, introduces the exhilarating ‘Speedy Slide’ and the dynamic ‘Volcanic Slide’, while the ‘Occupational Experience Zone’ offers two new professional roles for kids to play and learn in the company of eight original Kiztopia characters.

 Address: Shop 03-05, Silversea Place, 18 Hoi Fai Road